ICCV 2025 - Honolulu, Hawai'i

 Full Professor, Boston University AI Research Scientist at FAIR, Meta

-Professor University of Illinois Urbana-Champaign
+Assistant Professor University of Montreal

 Katerina Fragkiadaki